rezaan6/portfolio/content/jobs/Kodez_Software/index.md

 - Collaborated closely with developers during production releases, swiftly addressing and resolving any post-release bugs to maintain the stability and performance of the application.
 - Experienced in JavaScript, React, Router, React Query, TypeScript, HTML, CSS (Styled Component), and other web technologies, with experience in backend languages such as Node.js, ExpressJs.
 - Experienced with relational databases Postgres.
+- Proficient in working with Docker containers and microservices architecture, with hands-on experience in developing and deploying multiple microservices as individual Docker containers.
+Able to manage containerized environments using tools such as Docker Compose.
+Experienced in building scalable and resilient distributed systems using microservices architecture and containerization technologies.
 - Implemented Sequelize as an ORM for efficient database management and seamless integration with Node.js applications.
 - Adopted the Atomic Design pattern to create modular, scalable, and maintainable user interfaces for web applications.
 - Actively participated in and occasionally led the interview process, contributing to the selection of qualified candidates for the team.